Joe Mallett: Coaching career

 In July 1953, now aged 37, he moved on to Leyton Orient as player-coach, where he was re-united with former QPR teammate Alec Stock.
 In 1959, he was reserve team coach at Nottingham Forest under Billy Walker and then Andy Beattie, where he brought on a succession of young players, including Ian Storey-Moore and David Pleat.

 In June 1964 he joined Birmingham City as coach, and a month later accepted the vacant managerial position.
 Although he was a proven technical coach with sound judgment of a player – he signed Geoff Vowden and Ron Wylie and gave Malcolm Page his debut – under his management Birmingham won only 13 out of 64 matches and were relegated from the First Division.
 He remained at the club as assistant manager under Stan Cullis from December 1965 to 1970.

-When Cullis retired, Mallett went on to manage Panionios and coach at Apollon in the Greek Super League.
+When Cullis retired, Mallett went on to manage Panionios and coach at Apollon Smyrnis in the Greek Super League.
 Under his management, Panionios achieved their highest finishing position in Greek football (2nd in 1970-71) and won the 1971 Balkans Cup.
 From 1975 Mallett coached under Gordon Bradley at New York Cosmos in the NASL where he worked with players such as Pelé, Johan Cruyff and Franz Beckenbauer, rejoining Bradley at the Washington Diplomats in 1978, and later coached at San Jose Earthquakes.
 He also scouted for former club Southampton.